UniversityOfHelsinkiCS/sis-importer/README.md

 ```

 ### SONIC mode
-If one wishes to increase the speed of the importer, set the flag `SONIC` to `1` [here](https://github.com/UniversityOfHelsinkiCS/sis-importer/blob/master/docker/docker-compose.dev.yml#L12)
+If one wants to increase the speed of the importer when developing, set the flag `SONIC` to `1` [here](https://github.com/UniversityOfHelsinkiCS/sis-importer/blob/master/docker/docker-compose.dev.yml#L13)

 ### Adminer
 http://localhost:5050/?pgsql=importer-db&username=dev&db=importer-db&ns=public